Patients’ Rights

 • Have their privacy, confidentiality and dignity respected.

 • Receive an explanation of any charges for services in a language they can understand.
-(CBHA has access to a Language Line service to accommodate patients with their native language)

 • Receive medically necessary treatment regardless of the basis of race, color, national origin, age, disability, or sex.